 A Randomized, Double-blinded, Placebo-controlled Study of (ERC1671/GM-CSF/Cyclophosphamide)+Bevacizumab vs. (Placebo Injection/Placebo Pill) +Bevacizumab in the Treatment of Recurrent/Progressive, Bevacizumab naïve Glioblastoma Multiforme and Glioasarcoma Patients (WHO Grade IV Malignant Gliomas, GBM)

 ERC1671/GM-CSF will be intradermally administered, while cyclophosphamide is orally administered.
-GM-CSF dose is 250 µg/m² and cyclophosphamide dose is 50 mg/day.
-Bevacizumab is administered as standard of care at 10 mg/kg.
+GM-CSF dose is 500mcg fixed dose and cyclophosphamide dose is 50 mg/day.
+Bevacizumab or approved bevacizumab biosimilars are administered as standard of care at 10 mg/kg every 2 weeks.

 The treatment cycles will be 28 days long.

 Open to people ages 18 years and up

 -Patients must have histologically confirmed diagnosis of a recurrent/progressive WHO grade IV malignant gliomas (glioblastoma multiforme and gliosarcoma) and meet the following inclusion criteria:

 - Histologic diagnosis of glioblastoma or gliosarcoma (WHO Grade IV).